timothyneiljohnson/stylelint-value-border-zero/README.md

 A [stylelint](https://github.com/stylelint/stylelint) custom rule to set a convention of `border: 0` or `border: none`.

-This rule will cause stylelint to warn you whenever an the preferred convention is not used.
+This rule will cause stylelint to warn you whenever the preferred convention is not used.

 ## Installation